To Refi or Not to Refi? That Is the Question

 Switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan or vice-versa:

-- ARMs are suitable for people who plan to only stay in their homes a few years, need liquid cash each month, or who expect a boost to their income in the near future
+ARMs are suitable for people who plan to only stay in their homes a few years, need liquid cash each month, or who expect a boost to their income in the near future

-Your ARM is about to reset.
+Is your ARM about to reset?

 Add up all the loan fees.